davidlormor/hawkins.io/wip/untitled.md

 certain class of applications.
 It covers effective boundary use, application roles, and design patterns to create an architecture that separates the core business logic from the delivery mechanisms and external concerns.
-Problems with current approaches highlighted as well.
+Problems with current approaches are highlighted as well.
 It finishes with a migration strategy for existing applications.

 --------------------------------------------------------------------